Chinese Theater at Disney's Hollywood Studios

 • No rope drop

 And it went better than expected.
-Magic Kingdom offers a lot of indoor attractions and shows, so we were able to stay cool and still experience Disney magic at our own pace.
-Although we had to skip big ticket attractions due to bad weather late in the day, we had a full day in the park.
+Magic Kingdom offers a lot of indoor attractions and shows.
+We were able to stay cool.
+Although we still experienced Disney magic at our own pace.
+We had to skip big ticket attractions due to bad weather late in the day.
+Even so, we had a full day in the park.

 But Hollywood Studios?
 That’s a whole different ballgame.